-On January 6, 2021 the general meeting of the Company's shareholders approved an extension in the Company's arrangement with Mrs. Chava Akirov (the wife of Mr. Akirov) as Positioning and Standards Trustee of the Group's hotels, at a Deputy CEO level, for a period of three years beginning from the end of the previous arrangement, meaning as from January 1, 2021.
+On January 6, 2021 the general meeting of the Company's shareholders approved an extension in the Company's arrangement with Mrs. Chava Akirov (the wife of Mr. Akirov) as Positioning and Standards Trustee of the Group's hotels, at a Deputy CEO level, for a period of three years beginning from the end of the previous arrangement, meaning as from January 1, 2021, at the same terms.